Can I get fibre in my area?

-Fibre broadband also known as fibre optic broadband delivers super faster internet speeds which translate to a more responsive, lag free internet experience.
+Fibre broadband also known as fibre optic broadband delivers super faster internet speeds which translate to a more responsive, lag-free internet experience.

+The broadband coverage checkers is based on information provided by Ofcom – the communications regulator in the UK.
 You will see a green tick next to the services available in your area along with the highest available download and upload speed.

-Ultrafast Fibre broadband packages (300Mbps and above)
+Ultrafast Full Fibre broadband packages

-- BT Full Fibre (upto 900Mb)
+- BT Full Fibre (up to 900Mb)

-- Virgin Media M500 Fibre (350Mb)
+- Virgin Media M350 Fibre (350Mb)

 - Virgin Media M500 Fibre (500Mb)

-Superfast Fibre broadband packages (30Mbps – 300Mbps)
+Superfast Fibre broadband packages

 Fibre broadband key takeaways